mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

 ## Strings
-In Mojo the heap allocated string isn't imported by default:
+In Mojo the heap allocated `String` isn't imported by default:

 ```mojo